AutodeskGames/stingray-docs/source/interactive_help/sdk_help/reload.md

 ### Step 1.
 Implement the hot reload interface in your plug-in

 When the engine loads the updated version of your plug-in, it always starts with a clean slate.
 Anything that was computed or stored by the old version of the plug-in is lost during the reload process.
-However, in many cases, plug-ins rely on stored data that they can't simply recompute after the reload -- like the current state of the plug-in, or records of the units they have spawned in the game world.
+However, in many cases, plug-ins rely on stored data that they can't simply recompute after the reload -- like the current state of the plug-in, or records of the units they have spawned in the engine world.

 Therefore, the engine offers an interface that plug-ins can use to cache this kind of state information, preserving it when the plug-in is unloaded and passing it along to the updated version of the plug-in after the reload.